TheOdinProject/curriculum/JS101/DOM-manipulation.md

 So you're identifing a certain node based on its relationships to the nodes around it.

-### DOM methods
+## DOM methods

-The DOM spec adds many properties and methods to the nodes in a webpage.
-Let's get started with a couple that will be essential in your DOM learnings.
+When your HTML code is parsed by a web browser, it is converted to the DOM as was mentioned above.
+One of the primary differences is that these nodes are objects that have many properties and methods attached to them.
+These properties and methods are the primary tools we are going to use to manipulate our webpage with JavaScript.
 We'll start with the query selectors - those that help you target nodes.

 #### Query Selectors